A national workforce development service

 - Introduction to Trauma

-We also offer a wide training portfolio from within the workforce development team and with partners in SDF and beyond, details of our current training can be viewed in the SDF Training Brochure.
+We also offer a wide training portfolio from within the workforce development team and with partners in SDF and beyond, details of our current training can be viewed on the SDF Training website.

 WDP are commissioned to provide training for various organisations across Scotland and will also work with partners to design bespoke training packages and courses to meet their specific needs.
 The staff team is very experienced, skilled and enthusiastic in both creation and delivery of training packages and has worked on projects of a range of sizes, from one-off sessions, through to extended programmes of training containing tens of sessions and many hundreds of delegates.